 I think the thing about Chivalry and Sorcery is that it is a game for certain kinds of players and GMs.
 GMs are expected to make judgements and make things work, without relying too much on safeguards built into the system.
 Players are expected to be more interested in creating and playing an interesting character in a medieval society than in constructing an optimized monster slayer.
 Both are expected to be willing to put a fair bit of thought into their gaming.
 If that’s you, then Chivalry and Sorcery is well worth considering.

-(Actually, one flag on my recommendation of the game—its historical realism extends to the presence of slavery as an aspect of European society in the Early Feudal period, which I think is a no-go topic for some.
-You can easily enough omit this from your own campaign, but just so you know that the rulebook spends a few pages outlining the historical role of enslaved people in certain medieval societies and the Mediterranean traffic that brought some of these people to western Europe from the Crimea, the Balkans and Africa.)
+(Actually, one flag on my recommendation of the game—its historical realism extends to the presence of slavery as an aspect of European society in specific parts of the period/continent, which I think is a no-go topic for some.
+You can easily enough omit this from your own campaign, but just so you know that the rulebook spends a few pages outlining the historical role of enslaved people in certain medieval societies and the Mediterranean traffic that took some of these people from the Crimea, the Balkans and Africa.)